freeradical13/freeradical13.github.io/index.md

 ### Polymerase Chain Reaction

 [Polymerase chain reaction][] (PCR) exponentially replicates DNA sequences using heat cycles.
+Each product (or source) of a replication is called an [amplicon][].
 Synthesized DNA primers target the beginning and end sequences of the desired DNA for replication.
 Heat is increased until double-stranded DNA is split into single strands.
 Heat is lowered and the primers anneal to the 3' ends of the single strands.
 DNA polymerase (such as [Taq][]) duplicates the two primed strands.
 Heat is increased to start the cycle again, and given enough nucleotide materials, the sequences keep doubling through each cycle.

+#### Quantitative Real-Time PCR

+[Quantitative Real-Time PCR][] (qPCR) monitors the rate of amplication of PCR in real-time by detecting fluorescence of a fluorophore that binds to double-stranded DNA (e.g. [SYBR Green][]).
+If done in combination with a housekeeping gene with a known rate of amplification, then the relative amount of DNA can be estimated.

+#### Reverse Transcription PCR

+[Reverse Transcription PCR][] (RT-PCR) uses reverse transcriptase to create cDNA from RNA which is then processed through PCR.
+RT-PCR may also be used with qPCR (qRT-PCR) for quantitative real-time reverse transcriptase PCR.
+Generally, "RT" in this context is reserved for use as an acronym only for Reverse Transcription rather than Real Time as that may cause confusion.

 ### Enzyme-Linked Immunosorbent Assay